kichikuou/xsystem35-sdl2/android/README.md

 ## Known Issues
 - Android versions older than 7.0 cannot handle ZIPs containing Shift-JIS file names.
 This is the case with some ZIPs distributed on [retroc.net](http://retropc.net/alice/).
 If you get the error "This type of ZIP is not supported.", unzip the ZIP file on your PC and re-archive it with a modern ZIP creation software.
-- DLL modules used in System3.9 games (大悪司 and later) are not supported yet.